apache/zeppelin/index.md

 ### Multiple language backend

 Zeppelin interpreter concept allows any language/data-processing-backend to be plugged into Zeppelin.
-Current languages included in the Zeppelin interpreter are: Scala(with Apache Spark), Python(with Apache Spark), SparkSQL, Markdown and Shell.
+Current languages included in the Zeppelin interpreter are: Scala(with Apache Spark), Python(with Apache Spark), SparkSQL, Hive, Markdown and Shell.

 <img class="img-responsive" src="assets/themes/zeppelin/img/screenshots/multiple_language_backend.png" />